Skip to content

 For the first time in history, builders have an alternative to traditional concrete building.
 Concrete 3D printing is an automated process that uses stronger, lighter, and more eco-friendly materials.
 It dramatically reduces build time and material usage while expanding job site safety and design possibilities.

-X-Hab 3D technology is an integrated ecosystem of hardware, printing material, and software.
+X-Hab 3D technology is an integrated ecosystem of hardware, software and printing material.
 The package includes all necessary components:

 • 3D concrete printer with on-board power system, extrusion system, print heads, & material feed system